-When the swaddles and bottles have been ordered, don’t forget about you, mama.
+Once you’ve ordered the swaddles and crib sheets, don’t forget about yourself.
 There are some postpartum must-haves you need at home for recovery.
-Here’s the full list.
+Here’s the complete list.

-There are some essential items to have on hand when recovering from birth, and these items can vary depending on your delivery type and whether or not you’re breastfeeding.
+There are some essential items to have on hand when recovering from birth, which can vary depending on your delivery type and whether or not you’re breastfeeding.

 However, being prepared with these things at home can help make your recovery more comfortable and, hopefully, help you feel more supported during those early postpartum days.